You are using an outdated browser. Please upgrade your browser to improve your experience.

 Explore the geomatics bachelor’s degree program at the University of Alaska AnchorageLed by professionals with decades of teaching and industry experience, UAA’s rigorous geomatics program meets the Alaska State Board of Registration requirements for licensure.

 Faculty work closely with industry leaders to ensure the program offers the most up-to-date equipment and software available.
-Many geomatics classes are also available online, offering even greater convenience and flexibility for working students.

 What you’ll learn

 The geomatics bachelor’s degree program at UAA covers all the major disciplines of geomatics and geospatial sciences, leading to more employment opportunities for graduates.

 Classes include extensive fieldwork and career development opportunities, with the campus and surrounding Alaska landscape providing an extended classroom as you learn about topics such as land surveying and geographic information systems (GIS).

 As a geomatics major, you can choose from three areas of emphasis: surveying, geospatial science and geo-developer (which focuses on computer programming for geospatial science).
 You can also choose electives outside your concentration to tailor a program uniquely suited to your interests and career goals.

 Get help with tuition and education expenses.
 UAA offers a variety of scholarships and other types of financial assistance that you can qualify for as a geomatics major.
 Learn more about financial aid opportunities at UAA.

 UAA is home to the only geomatics program in the state of Alaska and one of the few programs in the country that offers education in all six disciplines in the field of geomatics.